TvDragon/basic_platformer_cpp/README.md

 1. Once you have installed the prerequisites and unzipped the file or cloned the repository move into the folder

-2. If you use Ubuntu/Debian then you can run the command below which will compile the files using a Makefile then you can run the game
+2. If you use Ubuntu/Debian move into linux_version then you can run the command below which will compile the files using a Makefile then you can run the game

 		make play
 		./play